 This performance-based course is designed as an introduction to public speaking and interpersonal communication.
 This course will provide training and practice in preparing and delivering original speeches, promote critical thinking, and increase self-awareness and confidence while speaking in public situations.
-Students will learn how to research, prepare, outline, and deliver various speeches while developing good listening and debating skills.
-This course aims to enhance students' public speaking skills and improve communication and pronunciation in the English language through a variety of impromptu, informative, and persuasive presentations.
+Students will learn how to research, prepare, outline, and deliver various speeches while developing good lis-